The First Pikes Peak E-Bike Exhibition Ride 8-10-2019

 He was referring to the traditional cyclists and as I kept climbing up the mountain only 3 or 4 miles in I estimated (I had forgotten to reset my odometer to 0, and so I wasn’t entirely certain how far I had traveled), but it could be very possible for the extremely in shape, amazing athletes to catch me!

 I just pedaled on, trying not to think about it though.
 I needed to keep my own pace and not lose my breath.
 If you do, you send your body and mind into unnecessary stress and you can’t keep your cadence.
 I believe many people probably think e-biking is easy and you can just cruise on up, similar to a motorcycle ride.
 This however, is not the case.
 All of us didn’t know what was going to happen.
-We didn’t even really know how to ride up the beast of a mountain, because no one had done it yet on an electric bicycle from our knowledge, even outside of the official race.
+We didn’t even really know how to ride up the beast of a mountain.
 As I climbed I realized if I increased my battery assist to make it easier on me, my battery started going down too fast.
 So, I had to keep low in my assist and low in my gears so I could pedal the extremely heavy 80 pound e-bike up the mountain.
 Since the bicycle is so heavy, you have to have battery assist, especially going uphill.
 The e-bike I rode had 5 levels of assist I stayed in 2 and 3 the whole way, and never went into 4 and 5.
 I pedaled the entire time.

 After awhile of riding I noticed I still hadn’t passed the treeline.
 I started wondering how much farther I had to go to reach just the halfway mark.
 Soon though I had a distraction from my worry of not even making it halfway.
 I saw the man who raced out in front right in the beginning and bragged about his bike at the start line.